goetas/twital/doc/templates.rst

 .. note::

-    To learn more about Twig filters  you can read the `Twig official documentation <http://twig.sensiolabs.org/doc/templates.html#filters>`__
+    To learn more about Twig filters, you can read the `Twig official documentation <http://twig.sensiolabs.org/doc/templates.html#filters>`__

 Functions